HerrSchmieroel/Lock_Screen_Console/README.md

 # Want the sourcecode?

-## On the site where you can download the exe is also a zip of the sourcecode that you can download
+## On the start of the reposetory page is a butten named you click on it and download as ever you want.